ifwe/tds/README.md

 ## Description
 TDS is a deployment system developed at Tagged with a database backend and a command line frontend.
-TDS is written primarily in Python.
+The primary application is written in Python and integrates with several other applications.
-MySQL 5.1 was used as the database engine, and SQLAlchemy as the object-relational mapper, with Alembic used for SQLAlchemy schema migrations.
+MySQL was used as the database engine, and SQLAlchemy as the object-relational mapper, with Alembic used for SQLAlchemy schema migrations.